favourablegroup/hydrogenerative/README.md

             - Encourage users to provide feedback on the documentation.
 They can point out areas that need clarification, additional examples, or updates.

             **Step 4.1.9.6: Automate Documentation Generation**
             - Consider using documentation generation tools like JSDoc or other code documentation generators.
-These tools can help we automate the process of generating API documentation from code comments.
+These tools can help us automate the process of generating API documentation from code comments.

             **Step 4.1.9.7: Maintain a Changelog**
             - Maintain a changelog that lists changes made to our library and corresponding updates to the documentation.
-This can help we keep track of what has been modified.
+This can help us keep track of what has been modified.

             By consistently updating our API documentation, we provide users with accurate and valuable information, enhancing their experience and making it easier for them to use our generative modeling library effectively.

         **Step 4.1.10: Use Documentation Tools**
-        - Consider using documentation generation tools like JSDoc, which can help we generate API documentation automatically from code comments.
+        - Consider using documentation generation tools like JSDoc, which can help us generate API documentation automatically from code comments.
 This makes it easier to keep our documentation in sync with our code.

         1. **Documentation tools**